Skip to main content

 You can claim compensation while you are still living at the property or after you have moved out.
 Either way, you should let the park or caravan owner know in writing.

-If you are still living at the property and want compensation because the park or caravan owner breached their duty under the rental laws (for example, failed to repair something), you need to give them an official notice of breach of duty.
+If you are still living at the property and want compensation because the park or caravan owner breached their duty under the rental laws (for example, failed to repair something), you should give them an official notice of breach of duty.

 You can download the notice from the Consumer Affairs Victoria website: Notice of breach of duty to owner of a caravan or caravan park.

-For more on park and caravan owners’ duties, see our page about landlord (rental provider) breaches.
+For more on park and caravan owners’ duties, see our page about caravan parks.

 If you are unsure whether the park or caravan owner has breached their duty, this page says where you can get help.